Huzmorgoth/BitcoinTradingBot/README.md

 Run: BTCBot.py

-FYI, the same code can also be used for other Cryptocurrencies, just modify the Environment.py and BTCGraph.py according the dataset.
+FYI, the same code can also be used for other Cryptocurrencies, just modify the Environment.py and BTCGraph.py according to the dataset.

 Source https://towardsdatascience.com/creating-bitcoin-trading-bots-that-dont-lose-money-2e7165fb0b29